owdevel/ytdl-nfo/README.md

 ytdl-nfo great_video.info.json
 ```

-Convert a directory with json files
+Convert a directory and all sub directories with `.info.json` files
 ```bash
 ytdl-nfo video_folder
 ```